wooiseong/portfolio-nodeJS-mySQL/README.md

 # portfolio-nodeJS-mySQL

-This is the Back-end database for the project <a href="https://github.com/wooiseong/portfolio-project-vercel/tree/main">portfolio</a>.
+This is the backend database for the project <a href="https://github.com/wooiseong/portfolio-project-vercel/tree/main">portfolio</a>.
 It utilizes Express to build a simple web application to collect feedback from users and generate appropriate responses.

 ## View